 Basic crepes are anything but boring.
-Delicate and buttery, the possibilities for filling them are practically endless!
+Plus, they're super easy to make without any special equipment needed.
+These homemade crepes are delicate, buttery, and the possibilities for filling them are practically endless!

 In a medium bowl, whisk together the eggs and milk.
-Whisk in the salt, sugar, and flour until well combined; set batter aside to rest for 15 minutes (don’t skip this step!)
+Whisk in the salt, sugar, and flour until well combined and no lumps remain; set batter aside to rest for 20 minutes (don’t skip this step!)
 Whisk once more before cooking.

-Transfer crepes to a plate or cutting board.
+Transfer crepes to a plate.
 Repeat until all batter is gone.

 Roll up or fold into quarters.